top of page

 1947-c.
 1970: Celius L. Brown sells his share in the business to Forsythe, but the business continues as a general store. ("Sykesville Past and Present A Walking Tour," Greenberg, 2012)

-c.
-2004: Elaine Gossage State Farm occupies this space as well as Metamorphosis Pilates Studio (2004 Centennial on the Tracks Walking Map)
+2004: Metamorphosis Pilates Studio shares this space with Elaine Gossage State Farm (2004 Centennial on the Tracks Walking Map)

-2012: The siding of the structure is replaced, and the building heavily renovated under the ownership of Fred and Elaine Gossage.
+2012: The siding of the structure is replaced, and the building heavily renovated under the ownership of Fred and Elaine Gossage ("Sykesville Past and Present A Walking Tour," Greenberg, 2012).

 2015-2023:Tri Sport Junction (a running goods store) joins this site in the wing along Oklahoma Road (site b) under owners Jane Linde and Donna Larkin (The Baltimore Sun, September 16, 2015)